 You need a moving company that is licensed, insured, and provides in-person cost estimates.
 By having a company assess your home’s furniture and items, you will get a better (and more accurate) price estimate.
 During this time, ask about additional charges and base fees, and disclose any large and delicate items such as pianos or pool tables.

-At Best Fit Movers, we help you seamlessly move cities, provide transparent costs, and offer storage.
+At Best Fit Movers, our Orange County movers help you seamlessly move cities, provide transparent costs, and offer storage.
 You can rest assured that all your belongings will travel safely to your new house.

 Find Your Next Home